The Very Best Popover Recipe

 - Remove the popovers from the pan and serve hot.

 Popover pans are available at kitchen supply stores.

-Popovers do not freeze well and pre-made batter doesn't hold up overnight.
-They are best made the same day.
+Popovers do not freeze well.
+They are best baked and enjoyed the same day.